IGE-numerique/ige-calcul/schedulers/oar/dahu.md

 You must work on /bettik/login_gricad,  /bettik/PROJECTS/PROJECT_NAME/login_gricad or /bettik/PROJECTS/PROJECT_NAME/COMMON if you want to share you data/code between the members of the project

-/bettik is a parallel filesystem so it is very fast when it comes to write/read data by the same program with different tasks
+Bettik is a parallel filesystem so it is very fast when it comes to write/read data by the same program with different tasks

 This space is accessible to all nodes.

-Mre info on Gricad Website
+More info on Gricad Website

 https://gricad-doc.univ-grenoble-alpes.fr/hpc/data_management/bettik/